sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/troubleshoot.md

 In this case, your Sensu pipeline is not causing the problem with missing events.

 If you do not receive an alert for the event, the handler is not working properly.
-In this case, the manual execution response will include the message `Error executing HANDLER_ASSET_NAME:` followed by a description of the specific error to help you correct the problem.
+In this case, the manual execution response will include the message `Error executing <handler_asset_name>:` followed by a description of the specific error to help you correct the problem.

 ## Assets